TACC/Core-Portal-E2E/README.md

 Useful cli flags:
 * `--debug` to run debug mode (headed + step-through controls + selector creation)
 * `--headed` to run headed
+* `--ui` to run the separate playwright ui that you can run tests in and get a trace log